magenamarzonie/CoralSeaSymbiont/README.md

 **O_SymPortal** folder contains post-med sequence analysis of symbiont DIVs and Type Profiles which are required to run 1_Analysis <br>

 **HostAdmix** folder contains .Rdata files for running any code containing the host Dart-sequencing data.
+(4) Rmd files are contained with each host species.
 This folder is needed to run 1_Analysis scripts. <br>

 **Metadata.csv** contains environmental and host species data associated with each sample.
 Note that 'Vial' refers to each coral individual sample collected <br>